-It advises and guides the management and has expertise in finance, management, helps the senior management in making decisions and in running the organization and its operations.
-It is designed to help the organization to focus on the activities that contribute most to its overall objectives as defined by the Supervisory Board, use its resources effectively, and ensure that WAN-IFRA is managed in the best interests of its stakeholders.
+It advises and guides the management and has expertise in finance and management, helping the senior management make decisions and run the organisation and its operations.
+It is designed to help the organisation to focus on the activities that contribute most to its overall objectives as defined by the Supervisory Board, use its resources effectively, and ensure that WAN-IFRA is managed in the best interests of its stakeholders.

 The role of the Executive Board is to:

-- Mentor senior management, provide guidance and resources, advice and introductions to ensure the organization’s success.
+- Mentor senior management and provide guidance, resources, advice, and introductions to ensure the organisation’s success.

 - Be available for senior management as needed.

 - Ensure that the Supervisory Board is aware of any significant development.